 Interface Components Description pkt-s9 CMS - SG TCAP/IP: CMS queries the PSTN Gateway for LNP (Local Number Portability) and other voice communications services.
 IPsec is used for message integrity, as well as privacy.
 Key-Management is IKE or Kerberos. pkt-s10 MGC - MG TGCP: PacketCable interface to the PSTN Media Gateway.
 IPsec is used for both message integrity and privacy.
 Key management is IKE or Kerberos. pkt-s11 MGC - SG ISTP: PacketCable interface to the PSTN Signaling Gateway.
 IPsec is used for both message integrity and privacy.
 Key management is IKE or Kerberos. pkt-s12 MTA - MSO KDC PKINIT: An AS-REQ message is sent to the KDC with public-key cryptography used for authentication.
 The KDC verifies the certificat and issues either a service ticket or a ticket granting ticket (TGT), depending on the contents of the AS Request.
 The AS Reply returned the KDC contains a certificate chain and a digital signature that are u by the MTA to authenticate this message.
-In the case that the KDC returns a TGT, the MTA then sends a TGS Request to the KDC to w the KDC replies with a TGS Reply containing a service ticket.
+In the case that the KDC returns a TGT, the MTA then sends a TGS Request to the KDC to what the KDC replies with a TGS Reply containing a service ticket.
 The T Request/Reply messages are authenticated using a symmetric session inside the TGT. pkt-s13 MTA - Telephony KDC PKINIT: See pkt-s12 above. pkt-s14 Telephony KDC - Remote Telephony KDC PKCROSS utilizes PKINIT for establishing the inter-realm keys and associated inter-realm policies to be applied in issuing cross-realm service tickets between realms and domains in support of Intradomain and Interdomain CMS-to-CMS signaling (CMSS). pkt-s15 N/A N/A pkt-s16 CMS - CMS CMS - EBP EBP - EBP SIP: IPsec is used for both message integrity and privacy.
 Key management is Kerberos. pkt-s17 CMS - Telephony KDC EBP - Remote Telephony KDC Kerberos: PKINIT requests (AS Request - AS Reply) for a TGT between Kerberos realms, both Intradomain and Interdomain.
 The TGT request generates a cross-realm TGT request using the TGS Request - TGS Reply and the PKCROSS mechanisms.
-The cross-realm TGS Reply is used to generate the AS Request - AS Reply needed to establish Security Associations between two domains. pkt-s18 CMS - ER IntServ + RSVP: Secured using RSVP Integrity Objects. pkt-s19 ER - ER Aggregated RSVP: Secure using RSVP Integrity Objects. pkt-s20 MPC - MP TGCP: IPsec is used for both message integrity and privacy.
+The cross-realm TGS Reply is used to generate the AS Request - AS Reply needed to establish Security Associations between two domains. pkt-s18 This interface has been removed from the PacketCable architecture. pkt-s19 This interface has been removed from the PacketCable architecture. pkt-s20 MPC - MP TGCP: IPsec is used for both message integrity and privacy.
 Key management is IKE or Kerberos. pkt-s21 DF - CMS RADIUS: IPsec is used for both message integrity and privacy.
 Key management is IKE or Kerberos. pkt-s22 DF - CMTS RADIUS: IPsec is used for both message integrity and privacy.
 Key management is IKE or Kerberos. pkt-s23 DF - MGC RADIUS: IPsec is used for both message integrity and privacy.
 Key management is IKE or Kerberos. pkt-s24 DF - DF RADIUS: IPsec is used for both message integrity and privacy.
 Key management is IKE+.

 Interface Components Description pkt-s25 RKS - MGC RADIUS: RADIUS events sent by the MGC to the RKS.
 RADIUS authentication keys are hardcoded to 0.
 IPsec is used for message integrity, as well as privacy.
 Key management is IKE or Kerberos. pkt-s26 OSS/Prov Serv - MSO KDC OSS/Prov Serv - Telephony KDC The KDC uses Kerberos to map the MTA's MAC address to its FQDN for the purpose of authenticating the MTA before issuing it a ticket. pkt-s27 CMS-PS/OSS HTTP: IPsec is used for both message integrity and privacy.
-Key management is IKE or Kerberos. pkt-s28 MTA - TFTP Secure Software Download.
-This interface is only applicable to S-MTAs (In the case of E-MTAs, DOCSIS 1.1 Secure Software Download is performed by the Cable Modem).
-The software package is digitally signed by the Manufacturer and optionally cosigned by CableLabs or the Operator.
-The S-MTA downloads the software package via TFTP and then verifies the signature on the file and validates the certificate chain.
+Key management is IKE or Kerberos. pkt-s28 This interface has been removed from the PacketCable architecture.